robert72127/alicedb/README.md

 ##### Processing node in streaming database graph

 for each change we want to be able to:
-1) store it in persistent storage, with count of such changes at each point of time.
+1) store it data persistent storage, with count of such changes at each point of time.
 2) Be able to effectively retrive it
-3) Be able to decide whether this change can be deleted from the system
+3) Be able to decide whether this tuple and it's count can be deleted from the system

- 4) Join and group by will also need a way to effectively search by only part of change, ie by specific fields, defined by transformation from original change.
+ 4) Join and group by will also need a way to effectively search by only part of data, ie by specific fields, defined by transformation from original change.